skyvers/Aged-care/_pages/chapter3.md

 Before you can import the project into Eclipse, you need to download and install Eclipse in your system.

+NOTE: do not use the Eclipse EE9 preview, you will need the Jakarta EE Full & Web Distribution

 ### Download and Install Eclipse and JDK

 #### Download and Install Eclipse

+NOTE: do not use the Eclipse EE9 preview, you will need the Jakarta EE Full & Web Distribution

   - Click here to [Download Eclipse](https://www.eclipse.org/downloads/packages/)
   - Next, Click on [Eclipse IDE for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2020-09/r/eclipse-ide-enterprise-java-developers)